 Most companies will now offer the option of electronic bills and statements.
-Ask for an email when orders are shipped with a electronic packing slip too.
+Ask for an email when orders are shipped with an electronic packing slip too.

 Disposable, compostable linen is now available.
-Bed sheets, compress towels, hand towels and waxing bed roll can all be bought as disposable compostable items.
+Bedsheets, compressed towels, hand towels and waxing bedrolls can all be bought as disposable compostable items.
 Composting in 2 weeks, once composted use it in your plants within the clinic.

 Offer Products With No Animal Testing, or Animal-Derived Ingredients

-Make sure the products you use are not only “not tested on animals”, but are completely “cruelty free”.
-Ask the supplier have any of the raw ingredients been tested on animals before manufacturing the product.
+Make sure the products you use are not only “not tested on animals”, but are complete “cruelty-free”.
+Ask the supplier have any of the raw ingredients have been tested on animals before manufacturing the product.